Uberspace/lab/source/guide_volkszaehler.rst

 ============

-We will be installing volkszaehler.org using composer. cd to your :manual:DocumentRoot <web-documentroot> and download the latest Release_, and install the dependencies using composer:
+We will be installing volkszaehler.org using composer. cd to your :manual:`DocumentRoot <web-documentroot>` and download the latest Release_, and install the dependencies using composer:

 .. code-block:: console